bikeracer4487/nfl-monte-carlo/PROJECT_PLAN.md

 ## Conclusion

 This project is ambitious but achievable with the recommended technology stack and phased approach.
-The combination of Python + PySide6 provides the best balance of development speed, professional appearance, and adequate performance.
+The combination of Python + Electron + React provides the best balance of development speed, professional appearance, and adequate performance.

 ### Key Success Factors:
 1. **Start simple, add complexity gradually** - Get basic simulation working first